Best Education & Learning Apps for iPhone (2026)

 Which iPhone app is best for actually learning a language?

 Duolingo is the easiest to stick with because lessons are short and the streak keeps you honest.
-It is free to use, and the paid Super tier mainly removes ads and the heart limit rather than unlocking secret content, so try the free version first.
+It is free to use, and the paid Super tier mainly removes ads and the energy limit rather than unlocking secret content, so try the free version first.

 Are the school grade apps like PowerSchool free?